sarah60225/2019-Movies-DB/README.md

 reportDB.pdf is the file to explain the procedure of API and to raise some examples to make movie database into practice.

+The test includes the application of functions, stored procedure and SQL cases.

+Also, we can see the popular tags and topics that people talk about and comment on to know the trends regarding the movies.